 If wishing to decorate your Victorian porch in a similar manner to the Victorians and your original features are missing, here are a few key pointers.
 With all tiles, you need to ensure that the tiles you purchase are suitable for exterior use and for additional weatherproofing and protection, you can get glazed tiles that you use on the walls treated with silicon.
 For floor tiles, ensure these are frostproof and treat the tiles according to the manufacturers instructions – you will also wish to seal them to ensure that they are resistant to staining.
 However a little wear and tear will only enhance their authenticity.

 The Victorian Emporium's external wall tiles are shown here comprising Benthall relief tiles with dado and plain wall tiles all in a mixture of Blue, Laurel and Honey

-With wall tiles you may wish to include some plain field tiles with a few decorative relief or patterned tiles making a feature within the tiled area.
+Many porches would have had colourful wall tiles including a skirting tile, dado tile and decorative tiles in between.
+If you are going to install wall tiles on your porch, you may wish to include some plain field tiles with a few decorative relief or patterned tiles making a feature within the tiled area.
 The Victorians would also have used various different strip or dado tiles to add to the design.
 Always make your design decisions having reviewed evidence of what is fitting to the era of your house but do not be a slave to the era.
 It’s your house for you to enjoy and if you wish to go against the grain, that’s your perogative as the owner of the property.
 Your Victorian porch should always be somewhere that feels like home.